 Health Care

-Health Promotion in Minority Populations
+Health Promotion In Minority Populations

 Introduction

 African Americans were first brought to the United States as slaves during the colonial era.
 For hundreds of years, they were living in such physical and social conditions that had a very negative impact on their overall health.
 Even the end of slavery could not lead to sudden improvement and healthful lives because they were still subjected to oppression and systematic discrimination (Noonan et al., 2016).
 These years of oppression have a very negative influence on the overall health status of the ethnicity while they are still suffering from poor health care conditions.
-In this regard, the following essay analyses their overall situation, their disparities, barriers to suggest the most effective healthcare improvement model in the light of their various cultural practices and beliefs.
+In this regard, the following essay analyses their overall situation, disparities, and barriers to suggest the most effective healthcare improvement model in light of their various cultural practices and beliefs.

 Current Health Status

 According to Noonan et al. (2016), these poor healthcare conditions and health disparities are the results of long-lasting racism in American society.
 Racism is “a belief that race is the primary determinant of human traits and capacities and that racial difference produces an inherent superiority of a particular race” (Noonan et al. 2016).
-This racism is directly related to the housing challenges, substandard employment, poor education and income facilities, industrial hazards, exposures to toxic materials, lack of access to sufficient healthcare facilities, allergies at home, and many other social, economic and health problems for the African Americans.
+This racism is directly related to housing challenges, substandard employment, poor education and income facilities, industrial hazards, exposure to toxic materials, lack of access to sufficient healthcare facilities, allergies at home, and many other social, economic and health problems for the African Americans.
 The specific disparities can be further categorized as poverty, limited access to healthy foods, air pollution and housing challenges (Noonan et al., 2016).

 Health Promotion